Centrepoint (commune): Impacts on children and young persons

-A three-year study undertaken by Massey University's School of Psychology culminating in a 260-page report was released in May 2010.
+A three-year study undertaken by Massey University's School of Psychology culminated in a 260-page report released in May 2010.
 The study was commissioned by the New Zealand Communities Growth Trust that had been set up by a High Court order to manage the Centrepoint Community Growth Trust assets after the commune was disestablished in 2000.

-Twenty nine men and women in their 20s, 30s, and 40s at the time of the study who had spent at least part of their youth at the commune were interviewed about their experiences of growing up at Centrepoint, including how psychological manipulation, neglect, sexual abuse, and drug taking affected them at the time and subsequently.
+Twenty-nine men and women in their 20s, 30s, and 40s at the time of the study who had spent at least part of their youth at the commune were interviewed about their experiences of growing up at Centrepoint, including how psychological manipulation, neglect, sexual abuse, and drug taking affected them at the time and subsequently.
 About 300 children lived at the commune over the 22 years it operated.
 The qualitative study, titled A Different Kind of Family: Retrospective accounts of growing up at Centrepoint, and implications for adulthood, contains testimonies from some of the 29 interviewees.

 Most participants agreed it was common to have sex for the first time between the ages of 11 and 13.
 Boys "propositioned" by older women found it easier to resist, while sexually abused girls – some as young as 10 – were "idealised" as "being in touch with their loving".

 Some of the key findings were: